davejlong/mura-music-player/README.md

 - images/\* -assets/ images/\*
 - js/openMediaPlayer-min.js - assets/js/openMediaPlayer-min.js
 - js/ttwFullScreenMusic.js - assets/js/ttwFullScreenMusic.js

+## Building from Source
+Due to licensing for the media player, I cannot post a fully working plugin to downlaod.
+Instead the plugin needs to be built from source using Apache Ant after installing the Fullscreen Media Player.

+In order to build the plugin run the ant script with the default target to have the plugin created in the builds directory.

 ## Using Mura Music Player
 Mura Music Player is very easy to use out of the box.
 On a content page page that you want to put a playlist create an unordered list of links to media files.
 Also works in components.
 For example: